automl/ifBO/README.md

 ## Install JUST

+(To know why you need this is recommended, scroll below!)

 To install our command runner just you can check the [just documentation](https://github.com/casey/just#installation), or run the below command

 ```bash